wpwupingwp/OGU/README.md

 3. alignments (fasta format); and
 4. Genbank format files.

-Note that ambiguous bases are allowed in sequence.
-If users want to use "\*" or "?" to represent a series of files, they should make sure to use quotation marks.
-For example, "\*.fasta" (include quotation marks) means all fasta files in the folder.
 ## Sequence ID
 BarcodeFinder uses a uniform sequence ID for all fasta files that it generates.
 ```